oceanprotocol-archive/OEPs/8/v0.4/README.md

 * Workflow.
 An asset representing in the metadata a list of tasks to accomplish with the intention of process data, typically relating datasets as input and algorithms.
 * Service.
 An asset representing a service exposed by a provider.
 Typically a REST web service that a provider want to control the access using SEA.

 Each kind of asset require a different subset of metadata attributes.
-The distintion between the type of asset (dataset, algorithm, etc.) is given by the attribute `DDO.services["Metadata"].base.type`
+The distintion between the type of asset (dataset, algorithm, etc.) is given by the attribute `DDO.services["metadata"].main.type`

 A `metadata` object has the following attributes, all of which are objects.